-Art from Pompeii and Herculaneum in the National Museum of Archaeology in Naples
+Art from Pompeii and Herculaneum in the Museum of Archaeology

 King Charles III Bourbon demanded the best works from Pompeii and Herculaneum for his planned museum in Naples and today the best works from these excavations are still on display here with copies often shown at the archaeological sites.

-The items from Pompeii and Herculaneum is spread over several rooms but mostly grouped in the following themes: mosaics, frescoes, bronzes, erotic art and a large collection of objects of metal, ivory and glass.
+The items from Pompeii and Herculaneum are spread over several rooms but mostly grouped in the following themes: mosaics, frescoes, bronzes, erotic art, and a large collection of objects of metal, ivory, and glass.